Turkish Bath Culture

 For the Turks, baths were not only a place of cleaning but a place of purification, renewal, and pleasure.
 Even the wealthiest Ottoman women used to go to public baths once a week, even if they had private baths in their homes.
 Because for women living behind closed doors, socializing, being aware of each other, was a place of fun baths.
 So there was plenty of reason to go to the baths.

-"The bride bath" for the girls to be married, forty baths for maternity women, votive baths, company baths and more ...
-Women gathered relatives in baths every week.
+"The bride bath" for the girls to be married, baths for maternity women, votive baths and more ...

 Every family had a pair of 'bath bowls' in keeping with its taste and degree of wealth, the larger one for the men, the smaller for the women.
 Bath bowls came in several varieties: fat and round bowls of silver, bronze or copper, decorated with reliefs, inlays or fish.